NataliaCzeladka/sagittarius-a-star/README.md

 | Contact form submission | ![confirmation-email1](docs/confirmation_email1.png) |
 | Newsletter subscription |![confirmation-email2](docs/confirmation_email2.png) |
 | Order submission | ![confirmation-email3](docs/confirmation_email3.png) |

+### Future Implementations

+For users:
+- Option to add products to a wishlist, allowing them to keep track of items they are interested in purchasing in the future.
+- Option to leave reviews for products they have purchased, and to share their insights with other users.
+- Real-time availability status (e.g., in stock, out of stock) of books, enabling informed purchase decisions.

+For the site admin:
+- Option to set and adjust stock levels for each product, ensuring precise inventory control to prevent overselling or stockouts, and maintaining accurate product availability information for users.
+- Customer retention strategies (such as loyalty programs and exclusive offers) to enhance customer satisfaction and encourage repeat purchases.
+- A referral program that encourages current customers to refer new customers, leveraging word-of-mouth marketing to grow the customer community.

 ## Tools & Technologies Used